-Unless a mutual fund is "licensed" or "administered" or was registered with CIMA prior to 14 November 2006, all investors investing into a CIMA regulated fund are subject to an initial minimum investment amount of KYD80,000 (or its equivalent in another currency).
+Unless a mutual fund is "licensed" or "administered" or was registered with CIMA prior to 14 November 2006, all investors investing into a CIMA-regulated fund are subject to an initial minimum investment amount of KYD80,000 (or its equivalent in another currency).

-2.3 Regulatory Regime
+2.3 Regulatory Environment

-2.3.1 Regulatory Regime
+2.3.1 Regulatory Regime for Alternative Funds

-Only investment funds that fall within the definition of a "mutual fund" under the Mutual Funds Law are currently regulated by CIMA (but see 4.1 Recent Developments and Proposals for Reform).
-A "mutual fund" is any company, unit trust or partnership (wherever established) that issues equity interests redeemable at the option of the investor, the purpose or effect of which is the pooling of investor funds with the aim of spreading investment risks and enabling investors to receive profits or gains from investments.
-Thus, funds that provide no redemption or repurchase rights to investors - ie, closed-end funds - are excluded from the definition and regulation under the Mutual Funds Law.
-Funds that issue debt, even if the bonds or notes are convertible or have warrants attached, are also excluded from regulation.
+Investment funds that fall within the definition of either a "mutual fund" under the Mutual Funds Act or a "private fund" under the Private Funds Act are required to be regulated by CIMA.

+A mutual fund is any company, unit trust or partnership (wherever established) that issues equity interests redeemable at the option of the investor, the purpose or effect of which is the pooling of investor funds with the aim of spreading investment risks and enabling investors to receive profits or gains from investments.
+Mutual funds that issue debt are excluded from regulation, even if the bonds or notes are convertible or have warrants attached.

-There are three types of regulated "mutual funds".
+There are four types of regulated mutual funds.

-- The "Licensed Mutual Fund" if CIMA considers that each promoter is of sound reputation, the administration of the fund will be undertaken by persons who have sufficient expertise and who are fit and proper to be directors (or, as the case may be, managers or officers in their respective positions), and that the business of the fund will be carried out in a proper way, then a licence will be granted to the fund.
+- The "Licensed Mutual Fund" a fund may obtain a licence from CIMA if CIMA considers that each promoter is of sound reputation, that the administration of the fund will be undertaken by persons who have sufficient expertise and are fit and proper to be directors (or, as the case may be, managers or officers in their respective positions), and that the business of the fund will be carried out in a proper way.
 The licensing process can take a few months and a fund must not commence operations until the licence has been granted.
-No regulatory minimum initial investment amount applies to this type of fund. - The "Administered Mutual Fund" the fund is required to designate its principal office in the Cayman Islands at the office of a licensed mutual fund administrator (MFA).
-Instead of CIMA doing so, it is the MFA who is required to be satisfied that the promoter is of sound reputation, the administration of the fund will be undertaken by persons who have sufficient expertise to administer the fund and are of sound reputation, and that the business of the mutual fund and the offer of equity interests will be carried out in a proper way.
-No regulatory minimum initial investment amount applies to this type of fund. - The "Section 4(3) Mutual Fund" this type of fund is not subject to licensing nor is it required to have a principal office provided by an MFA.
-However, it must either have (i) a minimum initial investment amount of at least KYD80,000 (or its equivalent in another currency) per investor, and therefore is suitable only for sophisticated investors, or (ii) its equity interests listed on a recognised stock exchange, and is therefore subject to additional regulation by such stock exchange.
+No regulatory minimum initial investment amount applies to this type of fund. - The "Administered Mutual Fund" these funds are required to designate a principal office in the Cayman Islands at the office of a licensed mutual fund administrator (MFA).
+Instead of CIMA doing so, it is the MFA that is required to be satisfied that the promoter is of sound reputation, that the administration of the fund will be undertaken by persons who have sufficient expertise to administer the fund and are of sound reputation, and that the business of the mutual fund and the offer of equity interests will be carried out in a proper way.
+No regulatory minimum initial investment amount applies to this type of fund. - The "Registered Mutual Fund" this type of fund is not subject to licensing nor is it required to have a principal office provided by an MFA.
+However, it must have either (i) a minimum initial investment amount of at least KYD80,000 (or its equivalent in another currency) per investor, thus making it suitable only for sophisticated investors, or (ii) its equity interests listed on a recognised stock exchange, making it therefore subject to additional regulation by such stock exchange.